 The Vanguard Target Retirement Income Fund (MUTF:VTINX) requires a minimum investment of $1,000.
 This retirement fund is ideal for extremely conservative investors because it uses five other Vanguard index funds to deliver an asset mix of 70% fixed income and 30% stocks.

-Aside from an almost 16% weight to an international bond, VTINX’s fixed income exposure is mostly conservative, tilting toward U.S. government and mortgage-backed securities (MBS).
+Aside from a 16% weight to an international bond, VTINX’s fixed income exposure is mostly conservative, tilting toward U.S. government and mortgage-backed securities (MBS).

 VTINX is also a decent idea for cost-conscious retirement planners because its annual fee makes it less expensive than 68% of rival strategies.